Home Edition FAQ

 How will I know where to start on the programme?

-You will receive a FREE baseline test which does not require any preliminary qualifications to use.
+You can order and download a FREE baseline test which does not require any qualifications to use.
 The forms are quick to complete and are mapped directly to the programme and curriculum.

 How much time per week do we need to spend practising CodeBreakers® at home?